jtencer/jtencer.github.io/_pages/pubs.md

 ### Refereed Conference Proceedings

 A.L.
 Brown, F. Pierce, D.R.
-Noble, A. Kucala, and J. Tencer, "Towards a model for the melt and flow of aaluminum alloys in fires," Proceedings of ASME 2021 International Mechanical Engineering Congress and Exposition, Virtual, November 2021.
+Noble, A. Kucala, and J. Tencer, "Towards a model for the melt and flow of aluminum alloys in fires," Proceedings of ASME 2021 International Mechanical Engineering Congress and Exposition, Virtual, November 2021.

 E.F.
 Rojas and J. Tencer, "Performance of iterative network uncertainty quantification for multicomponent system qualification," Proceedings of ASME 2021 International Mechanical Engineering Congress and Exposition, Virtual, November 2021.